ArchB1W/btw-st/README.md

 ## Patches

 - Font2 - Allows usage of 2+ fonts with st, used here for emoji and Font Awesome support
-Please make sure that `ttf-hack` `ttf-joypixels` `ttf-font-awesome` are installed or change the fonts yourself
+Please make sure that `ttf-hack` `ttf-joypixels` `ttf-font-awesome` and `awesome-terminal-fonts` are installed or change the fonts yourself
 - Gruvbox Dark - Color scheme
 - Scrollback - Adds scrolling support with `Shift+MsWheel` or `Alt+J/K`
 - w3m - Fixes w3m image previews in st